MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

     3. Select an appropriate **Subscription**.

     4. Choose a **Resource Group** or create a new one.
 A resource group provides a way to monitor, control access, provision and manage billing for a collection of Azure assets.
-It is recommended to keep all the Azure Services associated with a single project (e.g. such as these courses) under a common resource group).
+It's recommended to keep all the Azure Services associated with a single project (for example, such as these courses) under a common resource group).

         > If you wish to read more about Azure Resource Groups, please [visit the resource group article](/azure/azure-resource-manager/resource-group-portal).

     5. Select a **Location**.

-    6. You will also need to confirm that you have understood the Terms and Conditions applied to this Service.
+    6. You'll also need to confirm that you've understood the Terms and Conditions applied to this Service.

     7. Select **Create**.

         ![Screenshot of the Application Insights window.
 Name and application type are highlighted.](images/AzureLabs-Lab309-03.png)

-5. Once you have clicked on **Create**, you will have to wait for the Service to be created, this might take a minute.
+5. Once you've clicked on **Create**, you'll have to wait for the Service to be created, this might take a minute.

 6. A notification will appear in the portal once the Service instance is created.

     ![Screenshot showing a portion of the menu ribbon, the notification icon is highlighted.](images/AzureLabs-Lab309-04.png)

-7. Click on the notifications to explore your new Service instance.
+7. Select the notifications to explore your new Service instance.

     ![Screenshot showing the Deployment succeeded dialog, Go to resource is highlighted.](images/AzureLabs-Lab309-05.png)

 8. Click the **Go to resource** button in the notification to explore your new Service instance.
-You will be taken to your new *Application Insights Service* instance.
+You'll be taken to your new *Application Insights Service* instance.

     ![Screenshot showing the Application Insights Service instance where the instance name is MyNewInsight.](images/AzureLabs-Lab309-06.png)